March 18, 2021 - Simon Woods: "American Orchestras: Acknowledging Racism and Working for Change"

-The UCLA Herb Alpert School of Music is proud to welcome a highly trusted mentor to orchestra management professionals, emerging leaders, and conductors and the President and CEO of the League of American Orchestras, Simon Woods, as he discusses the importance of the commitment to equity, the role of arts organizations in the community, and nurturing the next generation of arts leaders.
+The UCLA Herb Alpert School of Music is proud to welcome highly trusted mentor to orchestra management professionals, emerging leaders, and conductors, and the President and CEO of the League of American Orchestras, Simon Woods.

 About Simon Woods

 Woods brings more than 30 years of experience working with orchestras.
 He is deeply committed to equity, to the role of arts organizations in community, and to nurturing the next generation of arts leaders.
 He is known throughout the sector as a highly trusted mentor to orchestra management professionals, emerging leaders, and conductors.
 For two decades he has contributed to the League of American Orchestras’ professional development programs, including acting as Director of the League’s signature immersive training program, Essentials of Orchestra Management.